awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-lex-bot-advancedrecognitionsetting.md

 ## Properties<a name="aws-properties-lex-bot-advancedrecognitionsetting-properties"></a>

 `AudioRecognitionStrategy`  <a name="cfn-lex-bot-advancedrecognitionsetting-audiorecognitionstrategy"></a>
-Specifies that Amazon Lex should use slot values as a custom vocabulary when recognizing user utterances\.
+Enables using the slot values as a custom vocabulary for recognizing user utterances\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)